Robust Atom Interferometry with Super-Gaussian Pulses against Thermal Velocity Spread: Pulse Performance

 In calculating the evolution of output states during interferometer phase scanning, the final interference fringes can be acquired by scanning the phase of Raman pulses throughout the interferometric process.
 For pulse sequences with specific profiles, under the piecewise constant approximation method, we extend equation (\ref{equation9}) to the entire interferometric process, obtaining the total propagator expression:

-where $U_{F1} = \exp(i\alpha_j \Phi_1 / 2)$ and $U_{F2} = \exp(i\alpha_j \Phi_2 / 2)$ describe the phase accumulation during the free evolution time $T_F$ in the interferometric process, respectively.
+where $U_{F1} = \exp(i\alpha_z \Phi_1 / 2)$ and $U_{F2} = \exp(i\alpha_z \Phi_2 / 2)$ describe the phase accumulation during the free evolution time $T_F$ in the interferometric process, respectively.
+This definition is consistent with the free evolution operator derived from the Hamiltonian where $\Omega_{\text{eff}} = 0$.
 Ultimately, at specific initial temperatures, we obtain the total output probability of the atom interferometer signal as a function of phase:

 The interference signal contrast \( C \) at a specific atomic cloud temperature can be calculated using equation (\ref{equation21}) as \( \max(P_e) - \min(P_e) \).